pvlib/pvlib-python/docs/sphinx/source/contributing/style_guide.rst

 * Publication title
 * Publication source (journal title, laboratory name, etc.)
 * Year of publication
-* DOI (if available) XXX "or other link"? but don't want to encourage too many non-permanent URLs that may break at a later date though
+* DOI (if available)

-For journal articles, the recommended citation style is as follows:
+The recommended citation style for several media types is as follows:

+Journal article:
     Author initials.
 Author Surname, "Title of article," abbreviated journal title, vol. number, issue number, page numbers, Abbreviated Month Year.

+Book:
+    Author initials.
+Author Surname, “Chapter title” in Book Title, xth ed.
+    City of Publisher, (only U.S. State), Country: Abbrev. of Publisher, year, ch. x, sec. x, pp. xxx–xxx.

+Technical report:
+    Author initials.
+Author Surname, “Report title” Abbrev.
+Name of Co., City of Co., Abbrev.
+State, Country, Rep. xxx, year

 The example below shows how to cite material and generate a reference list using the IEEE style in a docstring::

     This is the recommended citation for the pvlib-python project [1]_.
 There are also some conference papers linked to pvlib, for example [2]_.

+    Other types of reference you may find in the pvlib-python documentation include books [3]_ and technical reports [4]_.

     References
     ----------